Latta Malette Autrey: Orlando Mayorship

 Sometime before 1926, the family moved to Orlando, Florida.
 There, Latta decided to run for mayor, and won.
 He assumed duty on January 1, 1926.
 On January 1, 1929, he was replaced by his predecessor James LeRoy Giles.
 Following his defeat, the family relocated yet again to Valdosta, Georgia.

 Death

-Latta died of coronary thrombosis caused by arterial hypertension and atherosclerosis on May 17, 1938, in Jacksonville, Florida.
+Autrey died of coronary thrombosis caused by arterial hypertension and atherosclerosis on May 17, 1938, in Jacksonville, Florida.
 He was 61 years old.
 He was interred at Sunset Hill Cemetery.